jcurlier/dirt/README.md

 ## Notes

-- To make it easier to read the log, removed the `console.log` statement from `StaticContractProvider.prototype.get` inside `@dirt/lib`.
+- To make it easier to read the log, removed the `console.log` statement from `StaticContractProvider.prototype.get` inside the provided version of `@dirt/lib`.